franciscojavierarceo/franciscojavierarceo.github.io/content/posts/customer-segmentation-data-science/customer-segmentation-data-science.md

 </table>
 And so on.

-We would apply some logic/code to create segment like:
+We could apply some logic/rules/code to create segment like:

 - Age Buckets
     1. < 25